rodlukas/UP-admin/README.md

 **[JWT](https://jwt.io/) authentication**.
 [PostgreSQL 14](https://www.postgresql.org/) is used as a database.

-> **Note:** a part of this repo is dedicated to a deployment diagram and logical data model – see
+> **ℹ️ Note:** a part of this repo is dedicated to a deployment diagram and logical data model – see
 > [`docs/README.md`](docs).

 #### Backend